Blogs

 - Gigabyte: Del or F2

-- If you are unsure, refer to your computer’s manual or manufacturer’s website.
+- If unsure, check your manufacturer’s manual.

-2. Navigate to the Virtualization Setting
+2. Navigate to Virtualization Options

-- Look for options labeled:
+- Look for:

-- Intel Virtualization Technology or Intel VT-x (for Intel processors)
+- Intel Virtualization Technology (VT-x)

 3. Enable Virtualization

-4. Save and Exit
+4. Save & Exit

-- Confirm the changes when prompted and allow your computer to reboot.
+- Confirm and reboot.

 Tips and Troubleshooting